Tom Waldek, founder of The Human Origin

 +

-No. It's something different at a structural level.
-This is a diagnostic and re-architecture of the survival patterns your organisation runs on without knowing it — surfaced and changed inside your real meetings and your real decisions, not separated out into parallel sessions.
+A diagnostic and re-architecture of the survival patterns your organisation runs on without knowing it — surfaced and changed inside your real meetings and your real decisions.
 The methodology comes from film, where trust is built under pressure with no second take.

 How is this different from leadership development?